radio-astro-tools/spectral-cube/docs/moments.rst

 axis::

     >>> moment_0_along_x = cube.moment(order=0, axis=2)  # doctest: +SKIP

+.. note:: these follow the mathematical definition of moments, so the second
+          moment is computed as the variance.
+For linewidth maps, see the `Linewidth maps`_ section.

 The moment maps returned are :class:`~spectral_cube.Projection` instances, which act like :class:`~astropy.units.Quantity` objects, and also have